denis911/de-3-4-5-bigquery-partitioning-gcp-buckets-dbt-bruin-mcp/README.md

 ### Step 9: If all good - query the duckdb UI:

 After testing dbt build, you can build the prod models and materialise them into the duckdb database - this will create the final tables in the duckdb database.
 For me it required increasing RAM limits to 32GB - or it was giving errors about memory overflow.
-Please be patient - it can take 30 mins or so to build all models on average i5 PC.
+Please be patient - it can take 30 mins or so to build all tables on average i5 PC.

 ```bash
 uv run dbt build --select prod